 Still bearing a close resemblance to the town when it was first established in 1853, Warkworth (45 minutes) sits peacefully on the edge of the Mahurangi River – once a main transport route for steamboats between Auckland.
 A great place for a break; buy a snack, and stroll along the riverside walkway.
 There are also public toilets and an i-site (tourist information) located here.

-The Brynderwyn ranges are one of the most striking geographical features on the trip from Auckland to the Bay of Islands.
+The Brynderwyn Range is one of the most striking geographical features on the trip from Auckland to the Bay of Islands.
 There are several towns on the approach where it’s worth taking a break.
-Wellsford (1 hour) has a number of nice cafes, but maybe hold out a little longer, and try one of the two funky cafes a little further north: Café Eutopia in Kaiwaka, (1 hour 15 mins) with its mystical boat like appearance, or the rather curiously named Swinging Cow Café (1hour 20 mins), at the foot of the Brynderwyn hills to ensure your driving concentration is up to the winding drive.
+Wellsford (1 hour) has a number of nice cafes, but maybe hold out a little longer, and try one of the funky cafes a little further north in Kaiwaka, (1 hour 15 mins).
+The eccentric Eutopia Café languished for a few years, but more recently has been renovated and is well worth a visit just to view it’s sublime and very arty interior (1hour 20 mins).
+It’s at the foot of the Brynderwyns; a good place to take a break and ensure your driving concentration is up to the upcoming drive over the mountains.

-There’s now a by-pass road so you don’t need to travel through Northland’s biggest town, Whangarei (2 hours) at all.
-However if you avoid peak hour between 8-10am and 4-6pm it shouldn’t add more than 10 minutes to your trip.
-The Whangarei basin area (follow the signs), located on the Hatea River has a relaxing ambience, the Claphams National Clock museum, and a couple of nice restaurants if you’re in the mood for a sit down lunch.
+A by-pass road takes drivers around Northland’s only city, Whangarei (2 hours).
+If you avoid peak hour between 8-10am and 4-6pm a detour into the centre shouldn’t add more than 15 minutes to your travel time.
+The Whangarei town basin area (follow the signs), located on the Hatea River has a relaxing ambience, the Claphams National Clock museum, art shops and nice restaurants if you’re in the mood for a sit down lunch.
 The Whangarei i-Site with public toilets is located on the main highway just before your reach the town centre.
 If you prefer to avoid the main centre, consider stopping by the 26m Whangareri Falls.
-Not quite as high as Kerikeri’s spectacular and well known Rainbow Falls, but only 5 minutes from the Highway.
+They are not quite as high as Kerikeri’s spectacular and well known Rainbow Falls, but only 5 minutes from the Highway.
 You can either view the falls from the top, or enjoy the easy walk down to view from the foot of the falls.

 This part of Northland was once home to a bustling coal industry, but most of the surrounding towns have been swallowed up by the ever-expanding Whangarei suburbs.
 But Hikurangi, (2 hours 20 mins) is a little town where time has stood still.
 Don’t expect a polished tourist town: its sleepy little streets and old wooden villas are its charm.
 If you pack a lunch, head to the Waro limestone scenic reserve on the highway at the edge of town – literally limestone caves and formations that have erupted to the surface.
 Take time out to take the 15 minute walk around the park.